cadms/resfinder/README.md

-Modified version of resfinder to allow for batch processing - Zack Whedbee
+Modified version of resfinder to allow for batch processing Use of run_batch_resfinder.py is the same as run_resfinder.py but instead of passing a single FASTA file using the ifa parameter an entire directory of FASTA files can be passed using the ifd parameter.
+- Zack Whedbee

 ResFinder documentation